Holiday Inn Logo

 Holiday Inn Logo 1952

 The logo is a real miniature image.
 This is the hotel’s tower, combined with a roadside stele sign.
 The banner has the name and an arrow pointing to the hotel.
 All this stands on a brick-lined lawn covered with grass.
-The author of the sign is the artist Jean Barber.
+The artist Jean Barber is the author of the sign.

 The hotels themselves did not resemble a tower in shape.
 The skyscraper is rather a hint of a special service.
 In America, the higher the number, the more prestigious it is to live in it.
 Penthouses have always occupied the upper floors.
 At Holiday, all rooms are like penthouses.

 The phrase Holiday Inn in translation means “Holiday hotel.”
 The name is taken from the film of the same name, released a few years earlier (1942).
-An analogy was drawn by an architect who was involved in the construction of the first hotel of the chain.
+An architect involved in the construction of the chain’s first hotel drew an analogy.

-The star mounted on the tower of the logo resembles a Christmas one (the film’s action took place on Christmas Day).
+The star on the logo’s tower resembles a Christmas one (the film’s action took place on Christmas Day).
 The star, installed inside the five-sided structure, also pointed to the five-star hotel, where the best service awaits visitors.

 Below the banner was a white sign that read: The nation’s innkeeper.
 It can be translated as “national tavern.”
 She showed that the network claims to be the best.

 This statement is related to the reason why Kemmons Wilson decided to enter the hospitality business.
-The hotels where they lived as a family during the holidays had a lot of shortcomings.
+The hotels where they lived as a family during the holidays had many shortcomings.
 The businessman decided to rectify the situation.
 Build a network of establishments with comfortable conditions.

 They were located along the roads, like roadside motels, so the name “tavern” was quite appropriate.
-Information was posted on white plates of real stele banners.
-For example: “Welcome to California,” or “signature steaks, drinks from 11 am to 2 am for only $ 100”, etc.
+Information was posted on white plates bearing real-steel banners.
+For example: “Welcome to California,” or “signature steaks, drinks from 11 am to 2 am for only $ 100,” etc.

 1983 – 2003